rezamarzban/MiniLux/README.md

 4- while real root filesystem has been launched run "bash /config.sh" to configuring system and network.
 At first time it takes more time to complete because of installing linux modules.

 5- Run "busybox ping google.com" and enjoy!
-Ctrl+c for escaping.
+Press Ctrl+c to breaking the process.

 6- For exit run "exit" at real root filesystem mode.
 For quit run "busybox reboot" at real filesystem mode or run "reboot" at RAM filesystem mode.